Historical Futures Data by Contract

 What's the pricing for historical data?

 Historical data is available on paid plans starting at $15/month (Exploration tier with 10,000 requests).
-Free tier includes 100 lifetime requests to test the API and see sample data.
+Free tier includes 7-day free trial (10,000 requests) to test the API and see sample data.